4. Optimization#

 4.2.
 Gradient-based Methods#

-If we now consider the functions from Fig. 4.1 as highly simplified objective functions which we want to minimize, then we see that the gradient descent method we saw in lecture Linear Models is well suited.
-While being the obvious choice for the two cases on the left, the picture becomes a little muddier in the example on the right.
+If we now consider the functions from Fig. 4.1 as highly simplified objective functions that we want to minimize, then we see that the gradient descent method we saw in lecture Linear Models is well suited.
+While being the obvious choice for the two cases on the left, the picture becomes slightly muddier in the example on the right.

 4.2.1.
 Gradient Descent#

-While the foundational concept, gradient descent is rarely used in its pure form, but mostly in its stochastic form these days.
-If we first consider it in its most foundational form in 1-dimension, then we can take a function \(f\), and Taylor-expand it
+While a foundational concept, gradient descent is rarely used in its pure form but mostly in its stochastic form.
+If we first consider it in its most foundational form in 1-dimension, then we can take a function \(f\) and Taylor-expand it to

 (4.3)#\[f(x+\varepsilon) = f(x) + \varepsilon f'(x) + \mathcal{O}(\varepsilon^{2}).\]

-Then, our intuition would dictate that moving a small \(\varepsilon\) in the direction of the negative gradient will decrease f.
-Taking a step size \(\eta > 0\), and using using our ability to freely choose \(\varepsilon\) to set it as
+Then, our intuition would dictate that moving a small \(\varepsilon\) in the direction of the negative gradient will decrease \(f\).
+Taking a step size \(\eta > 0\) and using our ability to freely choose \(\varepsilon\) to set it as

 (4.4)#\[\varepsilon = - \eta f'(x),\]